How iteration order influences convergence and stability in deep learning

 \section{Abstract}

 Despite exceptional achievements, training neural networks remains computationally expensive and is often plagued by instabilities that can degrade convergence.
 While learning rate schedules can help mitigate these issues, finding optimal schedules is time-consuming and resource-intensive.
 This work explores theoretical issues concerning training stability in the constant-learning-rate (i.e., without schedule) and small-batch-size regime.
-Surprisingly, we show that the order of gradient updates affects stability and convergence in gradient-based optimizers.
-We illustrate this new line of thinking using backward-SGD, which processes batch gradient updates like SGD but in reverse order.
+Surprisingly, we show that the composition order of gradient updates affects stability and convergence in gradient-based optimizers.
+We illustrate this new line of thinking using backward-SGD, which produces parameter iterates at each step by reverting the usual forward composition order of batch gradients.
 Our theoretical analysis shows that in contractive regions (e.g., around minima) backward-SGD converges to a point while the standard forward-SGD generally only converges to a distribution.
 This leads to improved stability and convergence which we demonstrate experimentally.
-While full backward-SGD is computationally intensive in practice, it highlights opportunities to exploit reverse training dynamics (or more generally alternate iteration orders) to improve training.
+While full backward-SGD is computationally intensive in practice, it highlights that the extra freedom of modifying the usual iteration composition by reusing creatively previous batches at each optimization step may have important beneficial effects in improving training.
+Our experiments provide a proof of concept supporting this phenomenon.
 To our knowledge, this represents a new and unexplored avenue in deep learning optimization.